 - Do a jigsaw puzzle.

-- Sing like no one is listening or even join a choir.
+- Sing like no one is listening or even joining a choir.

 - Spend time with someone you love – someone who makes you feel protected and inspired.

-- Take a hot shower and live in the moment Focus on noticing how the water feels, the soap smells and afterwards slowly putting
+- Take a hot shower and live in the moment Focus on noticing how the water feels, the soap smells and afterwards slowly put moisturiser all over your body.
+I really love using an essential oil product during a shower just so I can beeth in the healing properties of the oils.
+You can make your own and is fun too.

 - Write a letter.